 20. CHIA SEEDS

-Chia seeds are known as a nutritious addition to shakes, salads, bagel toppings, and more.
+Chia seeds are a nutritious addition to shakes, salads, bagel toppings, and more.
 One ounce of chia seeds has 10.6 grams of fiber, making them a definite go-to when you want to add extra fiber to your diet.

 21. DARK CHOCOLATE

 Last but not least is incredibly delicious dark chocolate.
 A one-ounce piece has 3.1 grams of fiber.
 Make a homemade trail mix with chunks of dark chocolate, pumpkin seeds, and raisins.
-All three mixed make a fiber-filled treat.

 Nancy